 Some examples of the information that we collect and how we use it are:

 - Email lists.
-If you would like to subscribe to the Reed Media Newsletter, or any other of our email lists, we will require you to send us your email address so that we can send the newsletter to you.
-We may also ask you to provide other information about yourself, such as your name, and any self-identified descriptors such as sector you work in (e.g. “charity”, “education”, “publishing”) and size of your organization (e.g. “sole trader”, “2-10 employees”) or PDFs downloaded when you signed up (e.g. “Create a Social Media Marketing Plan”) so that we can personalise your newsletters.
+If you would like to subscribe to the Reed Media Newsletter we will require you to send us your email address so that we can send the newsletter to you.
+We may also ask you to provide other information about yourself, such as your name, descriptors (e.g. “small business”) so that we can personalise your newsletters.
+With the exception of email address, and occasionally first name, all other fields (descriptors, interests) are optional.
 Please be aware that you will need to check the ‘Email’ box under Marketing Permissions in our new GDPR-compliant signup forms, or we won’t be able to send you the emails you’ve asked for!
 Our email lists are always double opt-in lists – meaning that, once you’ve signed up, we will send you an email to confirm that you really do want to sign up to the list.
 This prevents other people signing you up on your behalf and confirms that you are the intended recipient.

 - Contributors.
-If you are a Contributor to the Reed Media blog, we will ask you for your name, email address and a short biography.
-Your name and email address are required to create a User account for you on the Publishing Talk website, which is built on WordPress.
+If you are a Publishing Talk Contributor, we will ask you for your name, email address and a short biography.
+Your name and email address are required to create a User account for you on the Reed Media website, which is built on WordPress.
 Your account also requires a password, which may be generated by you or by an Administrator for the purposes of creating the account.
 We always use a randomly generated very strong password for this.
-Your name and biography are shown publicly on the website at the end of your blog post(s) and at the top of your Contributor page.
+Your email address will also automatically generate a profile image next to your biography if you also use Gravatar (a third party service – this is optional).
+Your biography shares information about who you are, can include links, and allows you to promote yourself, your book, your company or your service.
+It should also include your Twitter @username where you have one.
+Biographies may be edited for length or house style, and will be agreed with you.
+Your name and biography are there to benefit you as a Contributor, and are shown publicly on the website at the end of your blog post(s) and at the top of your Contributor page.
 Your email address is never shown publicly.

 - Workshops, courses, conferences and other events.
+Email addresses and names of people who have bought tickets using Eventbrite.
 We use Eventbrite for ticket sales (including free tickets) for events.
 This requires your name and email address for transactional purposes only.
 These will only be used in the context of the specific event you sign up for, such as to email you tickets, joining instructions, venue changes etc. We may also use Basecamp (a project management service) for the purposes of sharing PDF resources with workshop participants, and answering follow-up questions via a message board.
 Basecamp requires a name, email address and password to create an account.
 We may keep a record of who has attended workshops and other events, but do not use this data for marketing purposes.
-If you want to hear from us after an event you attend, you will need to sign up to our email newsletter.
+If you want to hear from us after an event you attend, you will need to sign up to an email newsletter.

 - Social media.
 We can see information from social media activity such as when you ‘like’ our Facebook page, join our LinkedIn group or follow us on Twitter.
 But we do not record, store or harvest this information, nor use it for any purpose other than engaging with you on social media.
 This data is held by the respective social networks you are a member of, and you should familiarize yourself with their privacy settings and policies.